jentery/engl230v3/index.md

 # Course Description

 How do we not only *read* stories but also *see*, *hear*, *watch*, and *play* them?
-This course introduces you to the intersections of media and literature and, more specifically, how text, audio, image, and interfaces are designed for contemporary fiction.
-We'll engage numerous formats, from short fiction and comics to animations, dramatic podcasts, and a variety of games.
-Along the way, you'll learn how to write about media and fiction for the web and how to integrate a range of sensory modalities (audition, vision, and touch) into your critical work.
-Since this course is an introduction, I'll assume you’ve never taken a class in media studies.
+This course introduces you to the intersections of media and literature and, more specifically, how text, audio, images, and interfaces are designed for contemporary fiction.
+We'll study short fiction, comics, animations, dramatic podcasts, and video games.
+Along the way, you'll learn how to write about media and fiction for the web and how to integrate a range of media into your critical work.
+Since this course is an introduction, I'll assume you've never taken a class in media studies.

 Please note: "media" in the title implies "audio, images, text, and interfaces," not news or communication outlets ("the media").
 Thanks!

 # Aims